melwinalm/my-gatsby-blog/content/blog/binary-search/index.md

 tags: csharp
 ---

-Note: This problem was taken from LeetCode - [Find First and Last Position of Element in Sorted Array](https://leetcode.com/problems/binary-search/)
+Note: This problem was taken from LeetCode - [Binary Search](https://leetcode.com/problems/binary-search/)

 ### Using Binary Search